soenneker/soenneker.playwrights.installation/README.md

 Makes sure Playwright’s browser (e.g. Chromium) is installed before you use it.
 It runs the install once, sets the browser path, and you’re done.

+## Related Repos

+You might also be interested in:

+- [soenneker.playwrights.crawler](https://github.com/soenneker/soenneker.playwrights.crawler) for crawling and mirroring sites to disk with Playwright.
+- [soenneker.playwrights.extensions.stealth](https://github.com/soenneker/soenneker.playwrights.extensions.stealth) for stealth-oriented Playwright launch and context extensions.

 ---

 ## Quick start